Books on Adoption [Recommended Reading]

 Being prepared to parent your adopted child is another part of the adoption process.
 Knowing what to expect when you come home with your baby, toddler, or older child will give you much more confidence and create a smoother transition.
 Books such as Twenty Things Adopted Kids Wish Their Adoptive Parents Knew by Sherrie Eldridge can be invaluable.
 You will be able to engage in some actions that adopted children say helped them when they were adopted and avoid some behaviors that they found unhelpful.

-Once you know the age of the child you are adopting, you will also want to stock up on age-appropriate books to read to them.
+Once you know the age of the child you are adopting, you will also want to stock up on age-appropriate adoption books for kids to read to them.
 There are some wonderful books that will help you explain adoption to your child.
 There are books geared toward each age, so you can make adoption part of their language and understanding from the very beginning.
 Children who understand their adoption story and who are shown it as a positive and loving story are happier and have higher self-esteem.
 You don’t need to get caught up looking for your exact story.
 When children read stories of other adoptions, it helps them realize that families are all different.
 Some children are adopted from another country, some come from foster care, and some are adopted as infants.

 As your child grows and they begin to read for themselves, seek out some positive adoption stories for them to read.
 Knowing that there are so many other children out there who are adopted and that it was a gift of love from their birth parents and a dream come true for you will reinforce their positive feeling towards adoption.